Trietptm-on-Coding-Algorithms/michaltrzesimiech/README.md

 I have made my decision based on 12 months of ignoring data from both my [system 1] and advice from my [friends].
 I have also made an oath not to change this direction for 2 years unless I fail by July (*reworking criteria*), or if the long-term odds of having better than average positive impact on [direct or indirect international economic empowerment] will fall below 60:40 (based on oppinion of at least 2 trusted experts, one of whom is my future mentor/employer).
 I aim to optimize benefits from potential [flow-through effects] using this [framework].
 I use self-regulation techniques as taught by [CFAR], with a couple of personal tweaks based on resources stored on [LessWrong].

 I wouldn't make progress if not for my friends and mentors scattered across the world and the Internet.
 I'm grateful for each and every piece of advice coming my way.
-If there's anything I'm mising here, [please, let me know].
+If there's anything I'm mising here, [please let me know].

 ### Pet projects